dedickinson/community/tutorials/deploy-dependency-track/index.md

 The API Server loads a range of data and will take up to half an hour to be ready.
 When it is ready you should see the following line in the logs:
+`[AlpineServlet] Dependency-Track is ready`.

-`Completed metrics update on vulnerability database`.
-You can now visit the API Server site.
+When the API Server is ready, you can now visit the API Server site.
 The following paths may be of interest:

 - `/api/version` - the service version
 - `/api/swagger.json` - the OpenAPI definition